Filing and paying self-assessed taxes

 What taxes are self-assessed?

 Self-assessed taxes are the types of taxes that the Tax Administration does not invoice from taxpayers separately.
 Instead, the taxpayer is expected to calculate, file and pay them independently.
-However, transfer taxes and supplementary prepayments are not self-assessed taxes as referred to in this guidance article.
 Time limits for filing and paying are defined by law.

 - Value added tax

 - Pharmacy tax